Skip to main content Accessibility information

 How do Marjon support me?

-Your course is delivered to your mobile device, so you can study on the go, or wherever is most convenient to you.
-It looks great, and is designed to give you a seamless, easy to navigate learning experience.
+Your course is delivered to your device, so you can study on the go, or wherever is most convenient to you.
+It looks great and is designed to give you a seamless, easy-to-navigate learning experience.

 Every student gets a specialist tutor to help them through their lectures and assignment work.
-Your friendly tutor will be on hand by video call, telephone or by email to deal with any questions that you might have.
+Your friendly tutor will be on hand by video call, telephone, or email to deal with any questions that you might have.

 MSc Management for a Sustainable Future